cuiyongbo/hello-world/my_wiki/algorithms/greedy_algorithms_note.rst

         // O(n log n)
         Huffman(C)
             n = C.alphabetSize
-            Q = C // build a min-priority queue from input in O(n) for i=1 to n-1
+            Q = C // build a min-priority queue, keyed by frequency of occurrence of character, from input in O(n) for i=1 to n-1
                 allocate a new node z
                 z.left = Extract-Min(Q) // O(log n)